OGlou7/multipage-website-in-php/README.md

 ## Objectives

 The objective of this challenge is to give us the opportunity to use our new knowledge in PHP in a realistic scenario.
 It is therefore more important that each member of our team achieves her learning objectives than to succeed in the project.
+And here come steps to follow:
+- Use *DRY* coding
+- Separate *php* from *html*
+- Use `.gitignore` file
+- One page will contain a contact form that will:
+    * Allow user to choose their gender
+    * Ask for user's name, last name and email
+    * Allow user to write a message
+    * Allow user to upload a jpg, gif or png
+    * Allow user to choose between *html* and *txt*
+- Uploading will be done with *php upload* class
+- Email will be managed with *phpmailer* or another similar class
+- Form will be sanitized, validated, executed and will provide feedback
+- Form sending will be logged in a *.txt* file and a *.php* page (which will remove private data)
+- Errors from user will dispatch appropriate messages
+- Use CCS framwork to design responsive pages
+- lighthouse test result of 80 in every category

 ## Instructions